 - ½ cup chopped pecans

-Mash figs with a fork so that they still have texture.
+- Mash figs with a fork so that they still have texture.
 Add figs to the mixture.
 Fold in the nuts.
-Pour the batter into pan.
+Pour the batter into the prepared pan.
 Bake for 1 hour and 15 minutes or until toothpick comes out clean.

 - Cool the bread on a wire rack for 10 minutes.
 Slice and serve.